Interferometric measurement of the quadrature coherence scale using two replicas of a quantum optical state: Applications

 \section{Applications}

-Let us discuss some applications of this new expression of the QCS as a two-copy observable, Eq.~\eqref{eq:QCSmulti}.
-First, we emphasize that it gives a better grasp on the reason why it detects optical nonclassicality than the one-copy expression, Eq.~\eqref{eq:QCSsinglemode}.
-As shown in Appendix~\ref{sec:appendixClassical}, it can indeed be used to prove quite easily that $\mathcal C^2 \le 1$ for any classical state (mixture of coherent states).
+Let us discuss some applications of this expression of the QCS based on a two-copy observable, as obtained in Eq.~\eqref{eq:QCSmulti}.
+First, we emphasize that it gives a better grasp on the reason why it detects optical nonclassicality than the one-copy expression given by Eq.~\eqref{eq:QCSsinglemode}.
+As shown in Appendix~\ref{sec:appendixClassical}, Eq.~\eqref{eq:QCSmulti} can indeed be used to quite easily prove that $\mathcal C^2 \le 1$ for any classical state (mixture of coherent states).
 In contrast with the proof of Ref.~\cite{de_bievre_measuring_2019}, the physical interpretation is straightforward.
 Sending two identical coherent states $|\alpha\rangle\otimes|\alpha\rangle$ in the 50:50 beam splitter of Fig.~\ref{Fig:CircuitQCS} results in a coherent state $|\sqrt{2}\, \alpha\rangle$ in mode $\hat c$ and the vacuum state $|0\rangle$ in mode $\hat d$.
 Hence, the measured value of $\hat n_d$ always vanishes and it is immediate that $\mathcal C^2(|\alpha\rangle\langle\alpha|)=1$ for any coherent state $|\alpha\rangle$.
 Then, a simple calculation exploiting the Poisson distribution of the photon number in a coherent state is enough to prove that $\mathcal C^2$ can only decrease when mixing coherent states.

 Second, we note that the definition of the QCS as given by Eq.~\eqref{eq:QCSdef} [or Eq.~\eqref{eq:QCSsinglemode} for a single mode] is not convenient for computing its value.
 A number of alternative expressions have been derived in Refs.~\cite{de_bievre_measuring_2019, Hoetal19,hertz_quadrature_2020,hertz_relating_2020} that are more suitable for this purpose in various situations.
 For example, if the Wigner function of state $\hat \rho$ is known, one can use Eq.~\eqref{eq:QCSWch}, see below.
 Simple expressions also exist when the state $\hat \rho$ is pure \cite{de_bievre_measuring_2019} or Gaussian \cite{hertz_quadrature_2020,hertz_relating_2020}.
-In what follows, we analyze the new expression, Eq.~\eqref{eq:QCSmulti}, and illustrate its merits.
-We start by rewriting the expression of the purity, Eq.~\eqref{eq:purity}, as
+In what follows, we analyze the expression given by Eq.~\eqref{eq:QCSmulti} and illustrate its merits.
+We start by rewriting the expression of the purity, given by Eq.~\eqref{eq:purity}, as

 where